kamartina12-afk/Calendar/README.md

 **Emulator**: Android emulators are unreliable for scheduled notifications.
 Test on a physical device.

-**MIUI/Xiaomi Devices**:

-- Go to Settings → Battery & performance → App battery saver
-- Select Calendar app → No restrictions
-- This prevents MIUI from killing background processes

 **Android 13+**: Ensure POST_NOTIFICATIONS permission is granted when prompted.

-### Biometric Authentication Issues

-- Ensure screen lock is enabled on device/emulator
-- Verify biometric enrollment in device settings
-- Check that USE_BIOMETRIC permission is in manifest

 ### Build Errors